 - Cost-Per-Click (CPC) model: You can set your advertising budget accordingly and test what types of items pull plenty of shoppers and see what sell the best.
 The best thing about this CPC model is that you don’t pay until a shopper clicks on your ad.

 - Simplified management: Look for products that customers tend to purchase and see how they associate with each other.
 Determine the best keywords and start working on them so that they are quicker to locate and rank high than your competitors’ products.

 - Better search: In order to cater to how shoppers search on Walmart.com, PA (Performance Ads) show up in various places.

 Now, even if you sell on other online marketplaces, you don’t have to worry.
-You can still sell on Walmart and leverage its fulfillment & marketing options to get your products reach your target audience and sell them more quickly.
+You can still sell on Walmart and leverage its fulfillment & marketing options to get your products to reach your target audience and sell them more quickly.